-Waking up to an invigorating workout can leave you hungry after your exercise.
-When you're trying to lose weight as well as refuel after your morning workout, you'll want to choose your menu carefully.
-Your breakfast has to satisfy your keen appetite while staying within your diet-plan's budget.
-Breakfast possibilities that fill you up without filling you out keep you on track after your smart start to the day.
+Getting your workouts out of the way early is a great way to make sure they don't fall through the cracks and energize yourself for the rest of the day.
+But waking up to an invigorating workout can leave you hungry after your exercise.
+When you're trying to lose weight as well as refuel after your morning workout, you'll want to choose your menu carefully and track your nutrition on a calorie counter.
+Your post-workout breakfast has to satisfy your keen appetite while staying within your diet plan's budget of calories or macronutrients.
+Breakfast possibilities that fill you up without filling you out will help keep you on track and build on your smart start to the day.

-The staple of low-carb and low-calorie diets alike, eggs provide 6 grams of protein per serving at a cost of 70 calories.
+A staple food for low-carb and low-calorie diets alike, eggs provide a whopping 6 grams of protein per serving at a cost of just 70 calories — a great balance if you're looking for a high-protein breakfast choice to keep you on track for weight loss.
 You can lower that calorie count and enjoy a larger breakfast if you incorporate egg whites as well as whole eggs into your breakfast.
-With 4 grams of protein and 15 calories per egg white, you can enjoy a substantial serving.
+With 4 grams of protein and 15 calories per egg white, you can enjoy a hearty serving for breakfast after a workout for weight loss.
 Scramble eggs with spinach, diced tomatoes or bell peppers to add vitamins and variety to your breakfast.

-If you're watching your calories, but want a meal that will keep you full until lunchtime, choose a serving of whole-grain cereal.
-Fiber increases your satiety, according to a 2008 study on dietary fiber and weight regulation published in the journal "Nutrition Reviews."
-It also helps keep your digestive system healthy.
-Look for additional protein or fiber from grains like oatmeal and amaranth to give your body the raw material it needs to build muscle.
-Nutritional fortification in commercial cereals makes any diet more well-rounded, but if you're a strict vegetarian or vegan, you need the vitamins in fortified cereal and should eat it regularly.
+If you're watching your calories but still want a meal that will keep you full until lunchtime, choose a serving of whole-grain cereal.
+Fiber increases your satiety, according to a systematic review of studies on dietary fiber and weight regulation; the review was published in the Journal of the American College of Nutrition.
+That extra fiber also helps keep your digestive system healthy.
+Look for additional protein or fiber from grains like oatmeal and amaranth, to give your body the raw material it needs to build muscle as it recovers from your workout.
+Nutritional fortification in commercial cereals makes any diet more well-rounded, but if you're a strict vegetarian or vegan, you almost always need the extra vitamins in fortified cereal.

 After a strenuous workout, you may not have the appetite for a heavy meal.
-If that's the case, reach for fresh fruit.
-It tastes refreshingly light and supplies you with fiber and healthy carbs for energy.
+If that's the case, reach for a light snack like fresh fruit, which supplies you with fiber and healthy carbs for energy.
 To balance those carbs, pair your fruit with protein-rich nuts and nonfat yogurt, especially Greek-style yogurt that has additional protein.
 The healthy fats in the nuts, carbohydrates from the fruit and protein from the yogurt means you enjoy a breakfast complete with all the macronutrients you need.